CosmWasm/cosmwasm/contracts/reflect/README.md

 ```

 You will now have a new folder called `YOUR_NAME_HERE` (I hope you changed that
-to something else) containing a simple working contract and build system that
+to something else) containing a simple working contract and a build system that
 you can customize.

 ## Create a Repo